What is content modeling

 - Similar to linked items, exist only with Web Spotlight enabled

-- Typical use case is a page tree for a website
+- A typical use case is a page tree for a website

 Separate the actual content from the navigation.
 Create the content in a separate content item and then link your page to it.
 This way, your content will be ready for an omnichannel presence.
 Later, you can create a different hierarchy for another channel and reuse the same content.